 Barclays is also giving $10,000 to YWCA Delaware to help support its adult financial literacy program, which provides access to educational services as well as individual coaching.
 The campaign is organized by the Barclays’s Women’s Initiative Network (WIN).

 Ask the Experts

 The lineup of experts includes offering advice and support and encouraging visitors to write about their goals include Joi Gordon, CEO of Dress for Success Worldwide, Mariela Dabbah, founder of the Red Shoe Movement, and Soul Cycle founder Elizabeth Cutler.

 Your Money Smarts (Personal Finance and Credit Savvy)

 Bloggers will also be taking part in the promotion including The Dollar Stretcher, Mom Biz Coach, and Moneywise Moms.

 To enter the Be Your Possible contest, women must “like” the Barclays US Facebook page and then click on the contest entry tab before April 8th.
 Submissions include a written statement of 200 words or less about their personal financial goals, which should fall into the categories discussed during the campaign.

 Winners will be picked weekly and receive $10,000 to help them get started reaching their goals.
 No purchase is needed to enter the contest.

-Barclaycard is based in Wilmington, Delaware, and is a part of Barclays, a British global payment company.
-Barclaycard offers co-branded cards for a wide range of partners, as well as offering consumers their own branded credit cards.
+Barclays is based in Wilmington, Delaware, and is a part of Barclays, a British global payment company.
+Barclays offers co-branded cards for a wide range of partners, as well as offering consumers their own branded credit cards.